Understanding Load Managers

 Load Management Software

-There are various software tools designed to aid in load management.
-Here are a few examples:
+There are some solid tools out there if you’re looking to implement load management.
+Here are a few worth knowing about:

-- OpenShift: A container orchestration platform that includes built-in load balancing capabilities.
+- OpenShift: A container orchestration platform that comes with built-in load balancing.
+If you’re already in the Kubernetes world, it’s a natural fit.

-- GridWise: A system used in energy management to balance loads and ensure efficient energy distribution.
+- GridWise: On the energy side, this system is used for grid-level load management and efficient energy distribution.

 Benefits of Using Load Managers